Miss, Mrs or Ms?

 Essentially Mrs. refers to a woman who has been married (or is widowed or divorced).

 It can be used with a given name, a surname, or their husband’s name.

 What should you address yourself after you get married?

 What is the right title or abbreviation for a married woman?

 Now that we have given you the difference between Miss, Mrs and Ms, what you choose to use is totally up to you.

-Again most people do not use these titles on an ongoing basis, but from time-to-time, people that do not know you too well might want to know how to address you especially if they are sending you formal invitations to attend formal events.
+In most cases, they might not know you well enough to use the right title to address you especially if they are sending you formal invitations to attend formal events.